guillaumegenthial/sequence_tagging/README.md

 python main.py
 ```

-Data iterators and utils are in `data_utils.py` and the model with training/test procedures are in `model.py`
+Data iterators and utils are in `data_utils.py` and the model with training/test procedures is in `model.py`

 Training time on NVidia Tesla K80 is 110 seconds per epoch on CoNLL train set using characters embeddings and CRF.